gagandeep/Web-Architecture-Evolution/Prologue.md

 Human Evolution is a well-known thing.
 And, Darwin's theory of evolution by natural selection is tought at school level by many countries.
 So, possiblity is you already know the concept of Human Evolution.

 This will help to streamline those thoughts of evolution going forward in this book.
-You need to understand what value Fire,
+You need to understand what value Fire, c

 ### Why we learned about Hardware Evolution?